sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 _**NOTE**: If you see an `invalid credentials` error, refresh your token.
 Run `eval $(sensuctl env)`._

-Check your email — you should see a message from Sensu!
+Check your email &mdash; you should see a message from Sensu!

 Create another event with status set to `0`.
 Run: